218 West 57th Street: Schrafft's and offices

-Lee's Art Shop and luxury retail
+Lee's Art Shop

 Lee's Art Shop rented space at 218 West 57th Street in 1975.
 The family-owned store, founded by Gilbert and Ruth Steinberg in 1951, had previously been located across the street in the Osborne.
 The move had been necessitated because Lee's needed ten times the space of its previous location, which required an open-plan layout for the store.
 The relocation included the renovation of the barrel-vaulted space and the installation of full-height display windows.
 Lee's initially occupied only the first floor, while the upper floors remained in use as offices.
 The upper floors were leased to tenants such as the state's Department of Mental Hygiene and the Restaurant League of New York, as well as public-relations firms, construction contractors, and companies selling typewriter and geriatric equipment.
 The Steinbergs bought 218 West 57th Street from Arlen Realty in 1994 or 1995.

 By 2000, Lee's Art Shop was restoring the building's original features.
 IBEX Construction conducted the renovation, which cost $8 million.
 After the project was completed in 2002, the store's area was expanded from 7500 to 40000 ft2, and it occupied all four floors of 218 West 57th Street.
 The Steinbergs' furniture and lighting business, in a nearby building, also moved to 218 West 57th Street's upper floors.
 Following Gilbert and Ruth Steinberg's deaths in 2008, ownership of the building passed to their children David Steinberg and Jill Isaacs, who continued to operate Lee's Art Shop.
 The New York City Landmarks Preservation Commission designated 218 West 57th Street as an official city landmark on December 18, 2008.